PrintSpool/PrintSpool/README.md

 Disable any other copies of teg and run `yarn start`

+It's recommended you do this in a dev environment with at least 16GB of ram.

 This:
-* starts a hot reloading development server using your `~/.teg/config.json`.
+* starts all the services required for a hot reloading development 3D print using your `/etc/teg/` configs
-* compiles the teg-web-ui and watches for changes.
-To preview the UI open `packages/teg-web-ui/dist` in Beaker's Library.
+* starts a hot reloading instance of the web ui
 * echos an invite code to the command line if you haven't connected already.

 ### Running the test suite